gianni-rosato/svt-av1-psy/ffmpeg_plugin/README.md

 # FFmpeg patches for SVT-AV1

-This directory contains patches and backported commits that might be of interest to users of libsvtav1 as a single patch file.
+This directory contains patches and backported commits that might be of interest to users of libsvtav1 using FFmpeg tags.

 For the original commits the patch was generated from, see <https://gitlab.com/1480c1/FFmpeg/> and look at the svt-av1/n* branches.